Frequently Asked Questions

 Who manufactures Marimekko products?

-Marimekko’s interior fabrics are printed in Marimekko’s own textile printing factory in Helsinki.
+Marimekko’s interior fabrics, as well as many of tha fabrics used in our garments and bags, are printed in Marimekko’s own textile printing factory in Helsinki.
 In addition, products are manufactured by suppliers in Finland and abroad, for example in the Baltic countries and Portugal.
 We strive for long-term partnerships with suppliers and our goal for sourcing is to find the most competent manufacturer for each product.
 Also production volumes, delivery times, production costs and responsibility aspects such as working conditions and safety practices have an impact on sourcing.
 Good and competent suppliers play a key role in Marimekko’s competitiveness.

 You can learn more about Marimekko suppliers here.
 To increase transparency, all of Marimekko products have been labeled with the country of origin since 2006.